 And for example, if we look at the route to get all the mugs that we're selling on this platform.

-And without going into more detail about Drizzle, this is essentially.
-And then we just return it as JSON.
+And without going into more detail about Drizzle, this is like essential.

 It is there to manage your databases and so forth.